antononcube/SimplifiedMachineLearningWorkflows-book/Presentations/WTC-2019/Anomalies-breaks-and-outliers-detection-in-time-series.md

 ### The parameters lists

-Here we make list of parameter lists for the function QRMonFindAnomaliesByResiduals:
+Here we make list of parameter lists for the function `QRMonFindAnomaliesByResiduals`:

 ```mathematica
 In[63]:= parameters=Flatten[Outer[List,{None,0.5,1,3,4,5,10},{HampelIdentifierParameters,SPLUSQuartileIdentifierParameters,QuartileIdentifierParameters},{True,False}],2];